Mayor's Arts Awards

-Emerging Artist - awarded to a working artist (in any discipline) under the age of 40 who has demonstrated outstanding promise and commitment to the Ventura arts community (students are ineligible); and
+- Emerging Artist - awarded to a working artist (in any discipline) under the age of 40 who has demonstrated outstanding promise and commitment to the Ventura arts community (students are ineligible)

-A panel of community members, including representatives from the arts and business worlds, will review applications based on:
+A panel of community members, including representatives from the arts, civic and business communities, will review nominations based on the following criteria:

-The significance and magnitude of the nominee's contributions
+- Significance and magnitude of the nominee's contributions to citizens of Ventura

 - Leadership in the arts community and service to the arts over a significant period of time